-A decade-or-so ago I went to a party where a hipster type came in nearly juggling four huge, different beers instead of a 26 of liquor or a 6 pack of Canadian, and I aggressively rolled my eyes every time he asked another partygoer if they had tried this particular beer from a brewery nobody had ever heard of.
+Okanagan Craft Beer is Crushing it, both literally and figuratively.
+It takes me back a decade-or-so ago when I went to a party where a hipster type came in nearly juggling four huge, different beers.
+During that time I would see a 26 of liquor or a 6 pack of Canadian walking through the door.
+I recall aggressively rolling my eyes every time he asked another party goer if they had tried this particular beer from a brewery nobody had ever heard of.
 It seemed to me then that the reasons to drink craft beer were twofold: to prove to everyone how cool/unique you are, and to have a party prop that would allow you to display that superiority to everyone in the room.
 Now that’s a pretty judgmental position from someone who pre-drank passion fruit Malibu and OJ around that same time, but I digress.
 Then I got over myself and tried craft beer, and while it hasn’t radically changed my life, it’s certainly changed how I drink for the better.

 Ten years out from that anecdote, drinking craft beer doesn’t make you cool/unique, but there are a lot of great reasons to drink craft beer.
 It used to be hard to get craft beer – you would have to go TO the brewery, and there weren’t a lot of them.
 Now, not only do liquor stores sell an impressive variety of craft beer, on top of the eight breweries already open in Kelowna alone, the city is looking forward to seeing six new breweries open in 2019!
 Penticton is the Okanagan’s powerhouse for craft beer, winning the #2 spot on Expedia’s “Best Beer Towns in Canada 2018” list, recognized for the number of taps in town, the number of awards won, and the creative spirit of the brewers and beer.
 Craft beer is more accessible and tastier than it has ever been!